 The Tailor of Panama / John le Carré

 A solid piece of dark comedy and satire disguised as spy fiction based around the upcoming handover of the Panama Canal in 1999.
 The perfect hammock fodder.
 In fact, I’m going to read this again.

 A History Of Violence: Living and Dying in Central America / Oscar Martinez

 If you love proper journalism, you’ll love this.
 Oscar Martinez travels around Central America’s Northern Triangle to find out why people are fleeing these countries for the United States.
 What he finds out is brutal and you need to know about gang violence, corruption, prostitution, and human trafficking.
 Read this book.

 The President / Miguel Angel Asturias

 First published in 1946, this book outlines a dictatorship in an unnamed Central American country (Guatemala).
 A fascinating story about living in a totalitarian state.

 Anyone who’s been in Central America across the course of the last decade or so knows about “Wild Bill” Holbert.
 That’s the gringo expat who murdered his way across Panama’s Bocas del Toro in the late 2000s before his 2010 arrest.
-Not the best written book in this list by any means, but The Jolly Roger Social Club offers a peek at the darkest side of expat life in Central America.
+Not the best-written book on this list by any means, but The Jolly Roger Social Club offers a peek at the darkest side of expat life in Central America.
 For that reason, it’s worth the read.